FAQs

 All of these criteria must be met to allow for the product to be used in the treatment of patients during the COVID-19 pandemic.
 The EUA for LAGEVRIO is in effect for the duration of the COVID-19 declaration justifying emergency use of LAGEVRIO, unless terminated or revoked (after which LAGEVRIO may no longer be used under the EUA).

-LAGEVRIO™ (molnupiravir) is an investigational medicine used to treat adults with a current diagnosis of mild-to-moderate COVID-19:
+LAGEVRIO is an investigational medicine used to treat mild-to-moderate COVID-19 in adults:

 LAGEVRIO is not authorized: